MagnusNilssonn/Project-3/README.md

 # Testing

+- When I started testing everything worked fine until I typed "Enter" instead of a number or letter which caused me to retype one of the functions.
+Now it works as I want.
+- I installed autopep8 and let it run alongside
 - I've tested every possible error I can think of and also ran the code at https://pep8ci.herokuapp.com/ with no error to report.